trishanamruthur/HRL-Labs-Clinic/Charge-Stability/charge-stability/gloss.md

 (gls:cap-coupling)=
 ## Capacitive Coupling
-The concept that nearby gates or dots can electrostatically affect othe
+The concept that every electrical component in a system will have some capacitance with every other component.
+These capacitances can be modeled (for small perturbations) by a lever-arm matrix.

 (gls:tunneling)=
 ## Tunneling